jhpyle/docassemble/_docs/functions.md

   (for a [`Person`] object called `person`).
 If the [`Person`] object is the user, the default icon is a blue circle.

-{% include demo-side-by-side.html demo="testgeocode" %}
+{% include demo-side-by-side.html demo="testgeolocate" %}

 In order for maps to appear, you will need to configure a [Google API key].
 From the [`google`] section of the [configuration],